ITsolution-git/IntelModel-mvp-angular1.5ES6/README.md

 Running `npm test` will run the unit tests with karma.

+## Development

-# Mock Up/Placeholder routes have been created for illustration purpose.
+1. Mock Up/Placeholder routes have been created for illustration purpose.

-# The frontend development will be checked in the "frontend" branch
+2. The frontend development will be checked in the "frontend" branch